-John Dos Passos got some things wrong in his great American novel, U.S.A., not least that America was ready for political revolution.
+John Dos Passos got some things wrong in his great American trilogy, U.S.A., not least that America was ready for political revolution.
 Surviving that mistake, Dos Passos made the journey from Marxist to Barry Goldwater Republican.
-Yet he also got big things right in his trilogy, especially the wonderful truth that “mostly U.S.A. is the speech of the people.”
+Yet he also got big things right, especially the wonderful truth that “mostly U.S.A. is the speech of the people.”

 Spending the past couple of months in America was to experience again the power and variety of the many forms of American speech.

-For a political tragic, it’s to make the pilgrimage to Washington’s Lincoln Memorial.
-Marvel at the power of two of the greatest speeches ever delivered — the Gettysburg Address and the second inaugural — their texts carved on the walls to either side of Abe’s statue.
+For a political tragic, it’s also a chance to make the pilgrimage to Washington’s Lincoln Memorial, to marvel at the power of two of the greatest speeches ever delivered — the Gettysburg Address and the second inaugural — their texts carved on the walls to either side of Abe’s statue.
 At its finest, American speech soars.